NAMs Network

 Session 2: Where are we with NAMs, and why? – A US perspective, March 5th 4pm-5pm (CET)

-In this session, we will be discussing the current momentum in the US with a focus on the role of NAMs to address the problem of translatability — starting by defining the magnitude of the issue, identifying key challenges, and then discussing perceived solutions and remaining risks across science, regulation, and policy.
+In this session, we discussed the current momentum in the US with a focus on the role of NAMs to address the problem of translatability — starting by defining the magnitude of the issue, identifying key challenges, and then discussing perceived solutions and remaining risks across science, regulation, and policy.

 Guest: Dr Daniel Levner, Co-Founder & CTO at Emulate Inc.